dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T437: Superior/inferior thinking contradicts equality principles.
+### T437: Such separation contradicts principles of equality and justice.

 |Support|
 |---|